IllinoisLegalAidOnline/ilao8_docs/migration_oas_legal_server.rst

 Functionality
 ===============

-oas_legal_server_build_eTransfer accepts an array of client data and parses it into an XML packet that complies with the `Legal Server XML standard <https://iloi-demo.legalserver.org/modules/matter/intake_xml.php>`_.
+oas_legal_server_build_eTransfer accepts an array of client data and parses it into an XML packet that complies with the `Legal Server XML standard m <https://iloi-demo.legalserver.org/modules/matter/intake_xml.php>`_.

 .. warning::